import tactic

 Let us give an example of a function defined recursively.

-A natural number is either 0
+A natural number is either 0 or of the form

-for some already defined natural number n
+n+1 for some already defined natural number n.

 So, to define a function on the natural numbers, it suffices to define